jonspandorf/sre-monitoring-challenge/README.md

 3. Access Kibana UI by port-forward `kubectl port-forward -n obs svc/kibana-kibana 5601`.
 Use `elastic` for username and paste the copied secret.
 4. Go to APM and click on sample-service to observe the performance by traces and watch the transactions.
 5. Obtain the Grafana admin password `kubectl get secrets -n obs prometheus-grafana -ojsonpath='{.data.admin-password}' | base64 -d | pbcopy`
-6. Access Grafana and select the sample-service dashboard from the buttom of dashboards `kubectl port-forward -n obs svc/prometheus-grafana 8085:80`
+6. Access Grafana (choose your favorite http port) and select the sample-service dashboard from the buttom of dashboards `kubectl port-forward -n obs svc/prometheus-grafana 8085:80`
 7. Observe the current state of the application by observing the application metrics and Pod resource usage.

 ## 📁 Project Structure